Sly 2: Band of Thieves: Audio

 Bill Wolford was the game's sound designer.
 Peter McConnell composed the music and performed strings and hand percussion, along with Michael Olmos performing trumpet and Jerome Rossen accordion.
 Laurie Bauman produced the voice acting and wrote the dialog with the help of Carrie Palk, David Howe, and Wendi Willis, who voiced the "bad animals" in the game.
-Kevin Miller, Matt Olsen, and Chris Murphy reprise their roles as Sly Cooper, Murray and Bently respectively, with newcomers Alisa Glidewell as Carmelita and Neyla, David Scully as Dimitri and Rajan, Gloria Manon as Contessa, Ross Douglas as Jean-Bison, and Sam Mowry as Arpeggio.
+Kevin Miller, Matt Olsen, and Chris Murphy reprise their roles as Sly Cooper, Murray and Bentley respectively, with newcomers Alisa Glidewell as Carmelita and Neyla, David Scully as Dimitri and Rajan, Gloria Manon as Contessa, Ross Douglas as Jean Bison, and Sam Mowry as Arpeggio.

 Release

-In North America and Europe, Sly 2: Band of Thieves was one of three games Sony Computer Entertainment published as part of the 2004 holiday, others being Ratchet & Clank: Up Your Arsenal and Jak 3.
+In North America and Europe, Sly 2: Band of Thieves was one of three games Sony Computer Entertainment published as part of the 2004 holiday, with the others being Ratchet & Clank: Up Your Arsenal and Jak 3.
+The game was released in North America on September 14, 2004, and in Europe and Australia on October 29, 2004.
 It was released in Japan by Sony Computer Entertainment on June 16, 2005 as Kaitou: Sly Cooper 2 (怪盗スライ・クーパー2).